MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 ![Bot demo website - screenshot](./media/8-image1.png)

 # Challenges
-* Embed your chatbot on your Bellows College Visitors portal (more information on how to do this [here](https://docs.microsoft.com/en-us/power-virtual-agents/publication-connect-bot-to-web-channels).
+* Embed your chatbot on your Bellows College Visitors portal (more information on how to do this under **Add bot to Power Apps** [here](https://docs.microsoft.com/en-us/power-virtual-agents/publication-connect-bot-to-web-channels).)